File IO in NodeJS

 - file input is when your program reads the contents of a file (the file's contents are 'input' into your program).
 File input is also known as reading a file (usually from the computer's hard drive) into your program.

-- file output is when your program writes content to a file on the computer's hard disk or to another computer on the network.
+- file output is when your program writes content to a file on the computer's hard disk, or to another computer on the network.
 File output is also known as writing a file.

-But with NodeJS, you can do file IO.
-This is because in NodeJS your program does not run within the confines the browser.
-NodeJS applications run on your operating system.This is very similar to how Java applications run on computers: a run time environment, such as the Java Virtual Machine (JVM), executes your code.
-When you install NodeJS, it includes the node run time environment, which is the program that executs your node code.
-The node run time environment does not have the same restrictions that are applied code running in a browser environment.
+But with NodeJS, you can do file IO operations.
+This is because in NodeJS your JavaScript code does not run within the confines the browser.
+NodeJS applications run on your operating system.
+This is very similar to how Java applications run on computers: a runtime environment, such as the Java Virtual Machine (JVM), executes your code, and has access to the file system.
+When you install NodeJS, it includes the Node runtime environment, which is the program that executes your JavaScript code.
+The Node runtime environment does not have the same restrictions that are applied JavaScript code that runs in the browser.

 const fs = require("fs");